FazlijaYlli/heig-grading-typscript/readme.md

 last_group_column = 17
 ```

 These correspond to the lines and columns in the excel file.
-You will probably need to change the `last_group_column` since the number of groups almost always differ.
+You will need to change the `last_group_column` if you change the number of groups.
+Should you add or remove criterions, the `last_criterion_line` will need to be changed as well.

 ### Adding criterions
 #### Section